Might Studebaker have survived if Sherwood Egbert had stayed healthy?

 Studebaker’s economies of scale were so weak that it did not update the Hawk’s body to the degree that it had its family cars (go here for further discussion).
 That was a problem for a halo car.
 Click on image to enlarge (Old Car Brochures).

-Meanwhile, none of Egbert’s efforts to bring the automotive division back to profitability showed signs of success.
-As a case in point, the Gran Turismo Hawk’s sales dropped by 50 percent in 1963 to roughly 4,600 units only one year after being facelifted.
+As a case in point, the 1962 Gran Turismo Hawk topped 9,300 units — more than double the previous year.
+However, for 1963 production fell by 50 percent to roughly 4,600 units only one year after being facelifted.
 Brooks Stevens’ redesign had been clever, but he could only do so much to refresh a car whose body was introduced way back in 1953.

 1963 Studebaker Avanti